Thermospore/temp-quartz-test/content/Infinite Item Glitch.md

 When you use the last item in your inventory, you can actually keep using it infinitely (write more details).
-For example, you can keep retrying a [[Clockwork Gobbo]] or spam gummy jumps
+For example, you can keep retrying a [[Clockwork Gobbo]] or spam [[Jelly Jump|Gummi Jump]]s